codingjerk/dotfiles/README.md

 > Configuration of software I personally use for software development

 ![Showcase](./showcase.png)
-*Hyprland with foot terminal and neofetch*
+*Hyprland with foot terminal, tmux and neovim*

 ## Install